decision-crafters/kanbn/docs/demos/chat-demo.md

 Type "exit" or "quit" to end the conversation

 You: What's the status of my project?
-Project Assistant: Your project "Example Project" has 5 tasks across 3 columns.
+Project Assistant: Your project "Website Development" has 6 tasks across 4 columns.

 Based on your project data, here's a summary:
-- Project name: Example Project
+- Project name: Website Development
-- Project description: A sample project for demonstration
+- Project description: A project to develop the company website
-- Tasks: 5
+- Tasks: 6
-- Columns: Backlog, In Progress, Done
+- Columns: Backlog (4), In Progress (1), Review (0), Done (1)
+- Tags: design, frontend, backend, content

-You: How many tasks are in the Backlog?
+You: What tasks are in the Backlog?
-Project Assistant: There are 3 tasks in the Backlog column.
+Project Assistant: There are 4 tasks in the Backlog column:

+1. "Design website mockups" - Create wireframes and mockups for all pages
+2. "Setup backend API" - Implement RESTful API endpoints for the website
+3. "Create content strategy" - Develop content plan for all website sections
+4. "Implement user authentication" - Add login/signup functionality

+Would you like me to provide more details about any of these tasks?

+You: Which task should I focus on first?
+Project Assistant: Based on your project structure and dependencies, I recommend focusing on "Design website mockups" first.

+This task is foundational for the other work, as the frontend implementation will depend on having finalized designs.
+The mockups will also help inform the content strategy and ensure the backend API is designed to support all the necessary features.

+After completing the mockups, you could move on to the backend API and content strategy in parallel.

 You: exit
 Project Assistant: Goodbye!
 Happy organizing!
+Feel free to chat again when you need assistance with your project.
 ```

 ### One-off Message Mode